KSP-CKAN/NetKAN/NetKAN/README.md

 The NetKAN consists of CKAN fragments which are used by our indexing bots to generate metadata for use by the CKAN client and other tools.
-The files themselves live [in the NetKAN directory](https://github.com/KSP-CKAN/NetKAN/tree/master/NetKAN).

 Contributing to the NetKAN is the preferred way to add CKAN support for a mod, as it needs only be done once, and our bots will automatically pick up new releaes.
 This is the preferred way to index CKAN mods.
 The files themselves live inside the `NetKAN` folder.